- Basics of Purpura Fulminans

 Activated Protein C (XIGRIS)

-- It remains possible that Activated Protein C might have been effective among a subset of patients with septic shock, disseminated intravascular coagulation, and microvascular thrombosis.
-However, Activated Protein C seems to have a higher rate of hemorrhagic complications when compared to Protein C concentrate.(16635072) Regardless, Activated Protein C was withdrawn from the market and is currently unavailable.
+- It remains possible that Activated protein C might have been effective among a subset of patients with septic shock (e.g., those with disseminated intravascular coagulation and microvascular thrombosis).
+However, Activated protein C seems to have a higher rate of hemorrhagic complications when compared to protein C concentrate.(16635072) Regardless, activated protein C was withdrawn from the market and is currently unavailable.

 Protein C concentrate (CEPROTIN)

-- Recombinant Protein C is a rational therapy for purpura fulminans, given that deficient Protein C is a cornerstone of the pathophysiology of purpura fulminans.(27583208)
+- Recombinant Protein C is a rational therapy for purpura fulminans, given that deficient protein C is a cornerstone of the pathophysiology of this entity.(27583208)

-- Studies on Protein C in purpura fulminans have not been adequately powered to prove any effect on mortality or patient-centered outcomes such as amputation.
-However, small studies in patients with purpura fulminans have demonstrated that Protein C concentrates can improve hematologic endpoints, including:(16635072)
+- Studies on protein C in purpura fulminans have not been adequately powered to prove any effect on mortality or on such patient-centered outcomes as amputation.
+However, small studies in patients with purpura fulminans have demonstrated that protein C concentrates can improve hematologic endpoints, including:(16635072)

 - Reduced D-dimer (implying successful braking of enzymatic coagulation).

 - Increasing levels of fibrinogen and antithrombin III.

 - Reduction of pathologically elevated plasminogen activator inhibitor-I (PAI-1).(10632475)

 - Postmarketing surveillance and case series suggest that protein C replacement is safe.(20723255) In particular, this seems to lack the hemorrhage risk which was observed with activated protein C (XIGRIS).